goorkamateusz/Minesweeper/README.md

  -w \<num>   | width of board
  -h \<num>   | heigh of board
  -m \<num>   | number of mines
+ -H          | turn on hints in the game

 Exp.: `./Minesweeper2.exe -w 20 -h 15 -m 70`